 As a result leadership in their frustration spends a majority of its time trying to navigate organizational gridlock.
 The true answers lie in alignment, but the prevailing mindset of going fast makes taking time to slow down almost impossible.

-All of the challenges captured within this report can be turned around with greater alignment, but they are the types of issues which are going to lead to further degeneration if not addressed.
+All of the challenges captured within this Built to Compete Quadrant™ report can be turned around with greater alignment, but they are the types of issues which are going to lead to further degeneration if not addressed.
 The typical result of this degeneration is the risk of falling out of rhythm with the customer and market.

 This can come in the form of external disruption or a self-inflicted internal disruption, if the state of the company or line of business’s response capability regresses.
 In most cases this ultimately impacts a company’s sense capability, as it becomes a greater struggle to stay ahead or catch up to existing / rising competition.

 With our consultation, your organization can implement a strategy to become pivot-enabled and, therefore, adhere to the tenets of the Agile Business Manifesto.

 Please contact me directly to answer your questions.